ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/IFLIGHT_2RAW_H7/README.md

 ## VTX power control
 GPIO 81 controls the VTX BEC output to pins marked "10V".
 Setting this GPIO low removes voltage supply to pins.
 By default RELAY2 is configured to control this pin and sets the GPIO high.

+## Logging

+Logging is via a 1GBit flash chip exposed via a microSD interface.
+In order to be used you must format the card using mission planner after the first time you have loaded the firmware

 ## Loading Firmware